alebian/crf/README.md

 The -i, --interactive option lets you control the deletion of the files.
 In the command line you will be asked for every repetition if you want to delete it or not.

 The -p, --progress option shows a progress while looking for duplicates.

+The -f, --fast option only checks if the files have the same size (is faster but it does not mean that the files are duplicates).

 ## Contributing